PES2UG23CS820SANTHOSH-A/PES2UG23CS820_SANTHOSH_A_R-D_FLAM./README.md

 # Assignment for Research and Development / AI
 **Title:** Estimation of Unknown Parameters in a Parametric Curve Using Numerical Optimization

-## Basic Assignment Rules

-### Academic Integrity

-- **No Cheating:** All computations, analyses, and implementations were completed independently.
-No external unauthorized assistance or pre-written solutions were used.
-- **No Copying or Plagiarism:** The entire codebase and explanation have been written from scratch.
-No part of the submission has been copied from other students or online resources.
-- **Proper Citation:** External concepts or algorithms used from publicly available scientific sources or documentation (e.g., NumPy, SciPy) have been referenced appropriately.

 ## Problem Statement